d3b4g/leonids/_posts/ropmev2.md

 #### Note(s):

 + Open the program in GDB and set a break point
-+ Send cyclic pattern to the program
++ Send the unique pattern to the program
++ Added a nullbyte to the start of the payload to stop rot13 messing with it

 After running the script, PRESS "c" to continue the execution.

 Program received segmentation fault and crashed.
-Now from GDB we can examine

 ![source-01](/img/ropv2-4.PNG){: .align-left}